Creating a Double Exposure Collagegilliandarby

 I then use the Lightness Merge Mode in the Object Manager Docker, for blending the effect.
 With other photos, you might like to go with the Multiply Merge Mode effect.
 It all depends on your particular photo.

-It’s easy to remove backgrounds in Corel PHOTO-PAINT, and you can use different methods.
+It’s easy to remove backgrounds in PHOTO-PAINT, and you can use different methods.
 One is quick and easy, and the other more elaborated and often used, using image adjustment effects.
 Both ways have their strengths.

 For the more elaborate method use a combo of Channels and Contrast Enhancement effects to create a good contrast.
 The goal is to isolate the area to keep, and remove the rest.
 You can also choose other adjustment tools.
-For example, the Greyscale Lens Object (Object > Create > New Lens > Grayscale), which I would have used, in case the Colour Transparency tool didn’t produce a good enough job.
+For example, the Greyscale Lens Object (Object > Create > New Lens > Grayscale), which I would have used, in case the Color Transparency tool didn’t produce a good enough job.

 So, when using a photo with a more complex background, rather than a plain-colored background, try the Greyscale Lens Object (you can also click on the New Lens icon in the Object Manager Docker).
 Or try the Desaturate Lens in combination with the Tone Curve Lens, or Contrast Enhancement Lens.
 Drag the handles to create a big black object.
 Then pick the Magic Wand Tool (W), to select the entire object.
 Select Invert Mask (Ctrl+Shift+I), on the Property Bar if needed, and click Delete on the keyboard.
 All this depends really on the complexity of your photos.